Delay-Based Back-Pressure Scheduling in Multihop Wireless Networks: Queue-length-based Back-Pressure Algorithm

 It has been shown in \cite{tassiulas92} that Q-BP stabilizes the network for any feasible arrival rate vector using stochastic Lyapunov techniques.
-Specifically, we can use a quadratic-form Lyapunov function to show that the function has a negative drift under Q-BP when queue lengths are large enough.
-In this section, we re-visit throughput optimality of Q-BP using fluid limit techniques.
-The analysis will be extended later to prove throughput optimality of the delay-based back-pressure algorithm.
+Specifically, we can use a quadratic Lyapunov function to show that the function has a negative drift under Q-BP when queue lengths are large enough.
+In this section, we re-visit throughput-optimality of Q-BP using fluid limit techniques.
+The analysis will be extended later to prove throughput-optimality of the delay-based back-pressure algorithm.

 To begin with, we define the \emph{queue differential} $\Delta Q_\sk(t)$ as

 and specify the back-pressure algorithm based on queue lengths as follows.

 {\bf Queue-length-based Back-Pressure (Q-BP) algorithm:}